BalajeeRJS/Twitter_scrap/README.md

 # Twitter Scraping

-This is Streamlit web app for Scraping Twitter.It scrapes the twitter data for the given hashtag/keyword in a specific date range using snscrape library.The retrieved tweets are uploaded in MongoDB and can be dowloaded as CSV or JSON file.
+This is Streamlit web app for Scraping Twitter.It scrapes the twitter data for the given hashtag/keyword in a specific date range using snscrape library.The retrieved tweets are uploaded in MongoDB and can be downloaded as CSV or JSON file.

 ## Tech Stack